syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Localization.md

 **GoTo Dialog Box**

-Provides `GoToLine` dialog window that helps navigate to required line number.
+Provides `GoToLine` dialog window to navigate to the required line number.

-For example: Here, `GoToDialog` is localized in Chinese Language.
+For example: Here, `GoToDialog` is localized in Chinese language.

 {% tabs %}